 If you like the sound of drinking the utterly delicious Dedbest gin, but don’t want an experience, we can organise a bottle with all the extra bits and bobs you need for G&T’s on the deck.
 Fun times = gin times!

-Little ones will love Blackberry Farm Park, just 3 miles away.
+You’ll also be glamping near Blackberry Farm Park, just 3 miles away.
 This family run farm park offers a huge selection of outdoor play, farm animals and exciting rides for the whole family to enjoy.

-For older kids, there is also the opportunity to visit Brighton or Lewes (15-30 minutes by car).
+For older kids, there is also the opportunity to visit Brighton or Lewes (15-35 minutes by car).

 National Trusts’ Sheffield Park and Garden is a real highlight.
 An informal landscape garden, it was originally laid out in the 18th century by Capability Brown, but was further developed as a woodland garden in the early 20th century.
 Time it with a trip on the Bluebell railway steam train for extra fun points.